 The simple approach to the placement of work space lighting is that lights should be above you, or behind you, but not in front of you or anywhere in your field of view.
 Similarly, any windows should should be behind you.

 Configuring your lighting this way avoids glare (as long as you avoid glossy computer displays) which can contribute to symptoms even if it’s in your peripheral vision.
-Having the light first illuminate nearby surfaces also acts to alter the color composition of the light, often in a helpful manner.
+Having the light first illuminate nearby surfaces also acts to alter the color composition of the light, often in a helpful manner, before it reaches your eyes.

 Distance between the Computer Display and Your Eyes